aiven/devportal/docs/products/kafka/howto/configure-with-kafka-cli.rst

 Manage configurations with Apache Kafka® CLI tools
 ==================================================

-Aiven for Apache Kafka® services are fully manageble and customisable via either :doc:`advanced configuration flags in the Aiven Console <use-zookeeper>` or the :doc:`Aiven CLI </docs/tools/cli>`.
+Aiven for Apache Kafka® services are fully manageable and customizable via either :doc:`advanced configuration flags in the Aiven Console <use-zookeeper>` or the :doc:`Aiven CLI </docs/tools/cli>`.
 To guarantee the service stability, direct Apache ZooKeeper™ access isn't available, but our tooling provides you all the options that you need - whether your Apache Kafka version has Apache ZooKeeper™ in it or not.

-Some of the configuration changes don't need ZooKeeper access, and therefore you can use the stardard client tools shipped with the Apache Kafka® binaries.
+Some of the configuration changes don't need ZooKeeper access, and therefore you can use the standard client tools shipped with the Apache Kafka® binaries.
 The example below shows how to create a topic using one of such tools, the ``kafka-topics.sh``.

 Example: Create a topic with retention time to 30 minutes with ``kafka-topics.sh``
 ----------------------------------------------------------------------------------